python-attrs/attrs/docs/extending.rst

 =========

 Each ``attrs``-decorated class has a ``__attrs_attrs__`` class attribute.
-It is a tuple of `attrs.Attribute` carrying meta-data about each attribute.
+It's a tuple of `attrs.Attribute` carrying metadata about each attribute.

 So it is fairly simple to build your own decorators on top of ``attrs``: